Bandung: Sports

-Bandung is the home of Persib Bandung, a professional football club currently competing in the highest tier of Indonesian football, the Liga 1.
+Bandung is the home of Persib Bandung, a professional football club currently competing in the highest tier of Indonesian football, the Super League.
 Bandung is also home of Prawira Bandung (ex Garuda Bandung), a professional basketball club currently competes in the Indonesian Basketball League, with its home games in the GOR Citra Arena.
 The roads leading up to Lembang and Dago are popular routes for mountain cycling on weekends, as Jalan Ir.
 H. Djuanda and Jalan Buah Batu is zoned as car-free on Sunday mornings.

 Other popular sports in Bandung include badminton and golf, with several golf courses surrounding the city.

 Media

 Bandung has several local daily newspapers, including Pikiran Rakyat, Galamedia, and Tribun Jabar.
 Several local television stations operate in Bandung, including TVRI Jawa Barat (a public regional station serving West Java, which headquartered in the city), Bandung TV, MQTV and PJTV.
 Many radio stations, such as Ardan FM, KLCBS, MQFM and OZ Radio, also broadcast from Bandung.

 The city of Bandung was featured in the 9th and 10th leg of the American reality series The Amazing Race 23.